bevyengine/rfcs/rfcs/45-stageless.md

     1. Complex control flow with supplementary schedules
     2. Fixed time-step pattern
 10. Port the entire engine to the new paradigm
-    1. We almost certainly need to port the improved ambiguity checker over to make this reliable
+    1. We almost certainly need to port the improved ambiguity checker over to make this new paradigm usable

 Given the massive scope, that sounds relatively straightforward!
 However, doing so will break approximately the entire engine, and tests will not pass again until step 10.